bmweiner/smarthome/README.md

 Setup scripts for install and configuration of Home Assistant core on Raspberry Pi 4 Model B with a combination Z-Wave and Zigbee usb controller (HUSBZB-1).
-This setup installs docker images for Home Assistant, Eclipse Mosquitto, and Open Z-Wave.
+This setup installs docker images for Home Assistant, Eclipse Mosquitto, and zwavejs2mqtt.
 Mosquitto authentication is performed over TLS with user name and password.

 Additional user specific configurations are set including customize, group,